-An alternative variant is the fused mode (Charrier and Weinzierl 2018).
+An alternative variant is the fused mode (Charrier and Weinzierl, 2018).
 It issues a task as soon as its input data are available.
-A Riemann solve starts as soon as the predictions of the two adjacent cells become available-it does not wait for all predictions to terminate-and a corrector task is issued immediately once all 2d Riemann solves on the cell's adjacent faces are solved.
+A Riemann solve starts as soon as the predictions of the two adjacent cells become available - it does not wait for all predictions to terminate - and a corrector task is issued immediately once all 2d Riemann solves on the cell's adjacent faces are solved.
 We issue tasks as soon as possible.
 This induces some overhead to find out whether a task is already ready.
-Yet, the latter approach allows the task runtime to orchestrate tasks of different type to run concurrently.
-This homogenizes, i.e. averages the character of the tasks over a time step.
-Though we have no absolute control on the processing order of the tasks-this is up to the task runtime-we may assume that the task graph is processed close to a depth-first order (Reinders 2007).
+Yet, the latter approach allows the task runtime to orchestrate tasks of different types to run concurrently.
+This homogenizes, that is, averages the character of the tasks over a time step.
+Although we have no absolute control on the processing order of the tasks - this is up to the task runtime - we may assume that the task graph is processed close to a depthfirst order (Reinders, 2007).

+2.2.
 Temporal and spatial blocking

-ADER-DG's predictor inherently realizes spatial and temporal blocking of data accesses (Kowarschik and Weiß 2003): The expensive implicit solves are not run on the whole mesh but on a per-cell basis.
+ADER-DG's predictor inherently realizes spatial and temporal blocking of data accesses (Kowarschik and Weiß, 2003): The expensive implicit solves are not run on the whole mesh but on a per-cell basis.
 This means many floating point operations are executed over a relatively small set of data.
 On top of this, ExaHyPE's grid traversal localizes all data accesses further.
-It traverses the grid along a spacefilling curve whose Hölder continuity yields a spatial and temporal locality of data accesses (Weinzierl 2018).
-If the result of a Riemann solve feeds into once adjacent cell, the probability that the second adjacent cell is processed shortly after is high.
+It traverses the grid along a space-filling curve whose Hölder continuity yields a spatial and temporal locality of data accesses (Weinzierl, 2018).
+The result of the Riemann solve feeds into the face's adjacent cells.
+The probability that an adjacent cell is processed shortly after is high.

 Together with the optimization resulting from the homogenization, ExaHyPE realizes a cache-oblivious algorithm, which fuses correction and prediction.
 These cell operations are executed directly after another and merged into one task.

+2.3.
 Optimization of task core routines

-ExaHyPE customizes the engine: As soon as architecture, number of equation unknowns, PDE term types and polynomial orders are known-as they are for our LOH.1 setup-an ExaHyPE preprocessor (toolkit) can rewrite the most time-consuming code parts into manually vectorized, tailored code kernels.
-For these, it employs AVX instructions, appropriate alignment and padding, as well as aggressive function inlining: the application-generic engine machinery is rewritten without virtual function calls.
+ExaHyPE customizes the engine: As soon as architecture, number of equation unknowns, PDE-term types and polynomial orders are known - as they are for our LOH.1 setup - an ExaHyPE preprocessor (toolkit) can rewrite the most time-consuming code parts into manually vectorized, tailored code kernels.
+For these, it employs Advanced Vector Extension (AVX) instructions, appropriate alignment and padding, as well as aggressive function inlining: The application-generic engine machinery is rewritten without virtual function calls.

-Research hypotheses
+3. Research hypotheses

 We consider our ExaHyPE benchmark to be a prime candidate to study and assess new memory hierarchies, as the code exhibits multiple characteristic properties of modern simulation software: First, high-order, locally implicit approaches are one popular way forward to exploit vectorization.
 Second, we expect many future simulation codes to consist of different task types.
-Computationally demanding tasks-the workhorses-take turns with other, cheaper tasks which are however mandatory for advanced numerics.
+Computationally demanding tasks - the workhorses - take turns with other, cheaper tasks which are however mandatory for advanced numerics.
 We focus on a predictor-corrector scheme here.
-Another popular example for such an algorithmic imprint are multigrid codes with expensive fine grid smoothers and cheap coarse equation systems.
+Another popular example for such an algorithmic imprint is multigrid codes with expensive fine grid smoothers and cheap coarse equation systems.
 Third, we expect the majority of future codes to exploit some kind of dynamic adaptivity to invest compute power where it pays off most.
 As a result, task graphs, memory footprint and compute facility needs are never invariant or temporarily homogeneous.
-Notably, we assume that proper a priori prefetching becomes very difficult or even impossible for the runtimes.
-Forth, we assume that cache blocking-realised here implicitly through a computationally heavy predictor which acts on one cell of the mesh only-removal of virtual function calls, padding, manual vectorization and so forth are state-of-theart for any compute kernel.
+Notably, we assume proper a priori prefetching to become very difficult or even impossible for the runtimes.
+Fourth, we assume that cache blocking - realized here implicitly through a computationally heavy predictor which acts on one cell of the mesh only - removal of virtual function calls, padding, manual vectorization and so forth are state of the art for any compute kernel.